lhmd/lhmd/README.md

 ### Glad to see you here!
-I am a junior student at Zhejiang University, majoring in Software Engineering, minor in Advanced Honor Class of Engineering Education(ACEE) at Chu Kochen Honors College.
+I am a senior student at Zhejiang University, majoring in Software Engineering, minor in Advanced Honor Class of Engineering Education(ACEE) at Chu Kochen Honors College.

 <br/>